daggermaster3000/Intro_to_neuroinformatics/Neuromorphic engineering/Semiconductors.md

 ## Impurity doping

-We can significantly increase the conductivity of a semiconductor by [[impurit]] it with impurities.
+We can significantly increase the conductivity of a semiconductor by [[impurity doping]] it.